Aditya34as/PORTFOLIO-/README.md

  # Personal Portfolio Website

-##  Project Overview
-This project is a responsive personal portfolio website built using HTML5 and CSS.
+A professional, interactive, and responsive personal portfolio website built using **HTML, CSS, and JavaScript**.
+This project demonstrates core front-end development skills along with JavaScript interactivity and best practices.

+# Project Overview

-It showcases personal details, skills, and a contact form with clean styling and mobile responsiveness.
+This portfolio website showcases my personal profile, skills, and projects in a clean and modern layout.

----
+JavaScript is used to make the website dynamic and interactive, improving user experience.

-##  Objectives
+# Objectives

-- Learn CSS styling and layout techniques
+- Create a professional personal portfolio
+- Apply JavaScript concepts learned in Week 3
-- Implement responsive design using media queries
+- Implement interactivity using DOM manipulation
-- Use Flexbox for layout
-- Apply hover effects and custom fonts

----
+- Validate user input through form validation
+- Store user preferences using Local Storage

-##  Technologies Used
+# Technologies Used

-- HTML5
+- HTML5 – Structure of the website
-- CSS3
+- CSS3 – Styling, layout, and responsiveness
-- Google Fonts
-- Flexbox

----
+- JavaScript (ES6) – Interactivity and dynamic behavior

-##  Project Structure
+# Project Structure
+portfolio/
-index.html
+│── index.html
-style.css
+│── style.css
+│── script.js
+│── README.md
-images/
+│── images/
-screenshots/

----

-##  CSS Concepts Used
-- CSS selectors (element, ID, pseudo-class)
-- Box model (margin, padding, border)
-- Flexbox layout
-- CSS variables for color scheme
-- Hover effects and transitions
-- Media queries for responsiveness

----

-##  Responsive Design
-The website adapts to mobile screens using media queries.
-Navigation links stack vertically on smaller devices.

----

-## Testing
-- Tested on Chrome and Edge
-- Verified mobile responsiveness using browser dev tools

----

-##  Screenshots
-Screenshots are provided in the screenshots folder showing desktop and mobile views.